 This lost road segment is a little less complicated to find and comes from a 1930 USGS Topo map.
 10 miles East of the center of Tucumcari the USGS map shows RT 66 taking a small dip to the South right at a river.
-I had a look with an aerial view and there is a faint remain of a road at the place and angle shown in the map.
+I had a look with an aerial view and there are a faint remnants of a road at the place and angle shown in the map.
 The images are pretty self explanatory.
-Looks like there should be some sign of a crossing at that point.
-We stopped here on a trip and there does appear to be cuts made for a roadway.
-Mostly visible at the east end.
-No signs of construction at the creek so maybe it was a temporary low water crossing?
+It looks like there should be some sign of a crossing at that point.
+We stopped here on a trip and there appears to be cuts made for a roadway.
+They are mostly visible at the east end.
+There were no signs of construction at the creek so maybe it was a temporary low water crossing?
 Get online historical maps and see if you can find some lost road segments.